aqmeraamir/digit-recogniser/README.md

 </br>

-The program consists of several other features as well, which help analyse and use the data effectively, suuch as:
+The program consists of several other features as well, which help analyse and use the data effectively, such as:
 - Loss vs Epoch graph (which can be updated live as the network is being trained, or shown as a static once training is complete)
 - Method to save updated weights & biases using the pickle library.
 - Easily scalable, and will work with any number of neurons in each layer